Long-time asymptotics and stability for the sine-Gordon equation: Introduction

-One dimensional kinks \eqref{eq:kink2} are the simplest example of \emph{topological solitons}, that is, non-spatially localized special solutions, as opposed to the more standard solitons that are localized in space like breathers \eqref{eq:breather}.\footnote{Actually, breathers are not so standard since it is periodic in time.} Indeed breathers, kinks and antikinks can be treated as building blocks for more complicated nonlinear structures.
-These solitons do not decay in time (up to translations).
-This is a notable consequence of the interaction between the nonlinearity and the dispersion of the equation.
-Actually, there are many other types of nonlinear objects like the $2-$kink, kink-antikinki, wobbling kinks etc. These can be found in Alejo-Mu\~noz-Palacios \cite{AMP} , Mu\~noz-Palacios \cite{MP} and Tsuru-Wadati \cite{TW}.
-From the integrable feature of the sine-Gordon equation, interactions between kinks, antikinks, breathers are elastic.\footnote{We will use slightly different notations for kinks, antikinks, breathers later on to be more consistent with the inverse scattering literature. }
+Kinks in one dimension \eqref{eq:kink2} are the simplest example of \emph{topological solitons}, that is, non-spatially localized special solutions, as opposed to the standard spatially localized solitons or breathers \eqref{eq:breather}.
+These nonlinear structures do not disperse, a notable consequence of the interaction between the nonlinearity and the dispersion of the equation.
+The breathers and kink/antikinks can be combined into more complicated structures such as multi-kink, kink-antikink, wobbling kinks, etc..
+These can be found in Alejo-Mu\~noz-Palacios \cite{AMP}, Cheng\cite{Cheng}, Mu\~noz-Palacios \cite{MP} and Tsuru-Wadati \cite{TW}.{\footnote{We will use slightly different notations for kinks, antikinks, breathers later on to be more consistent with the inverse scattering literature.} Given that topological solitons are not spatially localized, it makes the linear theory and perturbation analysis around topological solitons more difficult than those needed for the study of localized solitons.